cniles/webmas/README.md

 http://wiringpi.com/download-and-install/

 Awesome, now you need to install the python bindings from Philip Howard.
 But first, its needs some dependencies:
-`sudo apt-get install python-dev python setup-tools`
+`sudo apt-get install python-dev python-setuptools`

 You could clone the the git repo and install that way...but I just used pip:
 `sudo pip install wiringpi2`